 - Documents pertaining to a claim.
-If you have an open claim with your company, keep all receipts, repair bills and any other paperwork pertaining to the claim.
-They can be disposed off once you have received a check and the claim is officially closed.
+If you have an open claim with your auto insurer, keep all receipts, repair bills and any other paperwork pertaining to the claim.
+These documents can be disposed of once you have received a check and the claim is officially closed.

 - Your main policy document.
-This is the multi-page document that includes all the details about your policy limits, discounts, coverage, endorsements and more.
-Many people hold onto these pages until they renew their policy — and that’s fine.
-But it’s not really necessary since most insurers offer digital access to these documents through your account at the company’s website.
-If your insurer does not have this functionality, hang on to them until you receive a new one in the mail when you renew.
-How long should you keep insurance policies after they have expired?
-Those can be discarded immediately.
+This is the multi-page document that includes all the details about your policy limits, discounts, coverage, policy endorsements and more.
+Many people opt to hold onto these pages until they renew their policy, though it may not be necessary if your insurer provides digital access to these documents through your online account.
+If your insurer does not, hang onto all paperwork until you receive a new policy package in the mail when you renew.
+Once your policy has expired and you’ve paid for it in full, it is safe to discard these documents.

-- Cancelled checks from paid premiums.
-Many banks no longer return your cancelled checks.
+- Canceled checks from paid premiums.
+Many banks no longer return your canceled checks.
 If yours does, you can shred the checks once you have reconciled them with your account.

 How long to keep insurance records

 If, for some reason, you accidentally discard current policy documents, don’t worry.
-Your insurer will have copies of all paperwork on file, and you may be able to access them online.
-A quick call to your agent should be enough to be issued a new copy to replace the discarded one.
+Your insurer will have copies of all paperwork on file, and you may be able to access them online, as well.
+A quick call to your agent or customer service should be enough to be issued a new copy to replace the discarded one.

 How to properly dispose of old insurance policies

-Identity theft is a real fear for many people, and rightly so.
-Your policy documents may contain names and addresses, policy numbers, even passwords, and an enterprising thief may use them for personal gain if they’re found in the garbage or a dump site.
-In general, you should always shred (or burn, if you have access to a fireplace) anything that has your name or any identifying details on it.
+Identity theft is growing across the U.S., according to the Insurance Information Institute.
+Your policy documents may contain names, addresses, policy numbers and other personal data, and an enterprising thief might use this info for personal gain if your documents are found in the garbage or at a dump site.
+In general, you should always shred anything that has your name or identifying details on it.

 Frequently asked questions

-Although there is no one “best” auto insurance company that works for everyone, we’ve collected the companies that offer the best prices, most comprehensive coverage options and superior customer service on our Best Auto Insurance Companies for 2020 listing.
-A good place to start your search for car insurance would be to get quotes from these companies.
+Although there is no one “best” auto insurance company for everyone, Bankrate has identified the companies that offer the best prices, most coverage options and superior customer service in our list of the best car insurance companies for 2023.
+Getting quotes from these companies may be a good place to start your search for auto insurance.

-There are several options here.
-If you need to store paper copies, a small, portable, fire-safe lock box is a great idea.
-Don’t store it in your basement, in case your home experiences flooding.
-You may also want to consider off-site electronic storage in the cloud or on a flash drive or other storage device.
-For a small fee, sites like Dropbox and iCloud will store your electronic documents safely, and be accessible no matter where you are or what device you’re using.
+Storing your insurance documents in a fire- and water-resistant lockbox and/or climate-controlled space is typically a great way to protect them against many home and weather hazards.
+Avoid storing loose documents in your basement in case your home experiences flooding.
+You may also consider storing documents on a flash drive or similar device.
+Alternatively, for a small fee, sites like Dropbox and iCloud will store digital documents online so they are accessible no matter where you are or what device you are using.